rweigel/phys305/vectors.md

 which is expected based on the diagram given above.

-Common error: referring to $|\mathbf{A}|$ as "The absolute value of $\mathbf{A}$".
-The absolute value operator operates on a scalar, e.g., $-12.1$.
-In this context, the vertical bars mean "The magnitude of $\mathbf{A}$".
-Both the absolute value and magnitude operations yield a positive scalar, but their calculation is different.

-If done any programming, you've encountered the concept of ["operation overloading"](https://en.wikipedia.org/wiki/Operator_overloading) - a mathemmatical operation has multiple meanings depending on the arguments.
-For example the `+` sign in the statement `1 + 2` means "add the numbers before and after it" and in the statement `'B' + 'ob'`, the `+` sign means "concatenate strings to give `'Bob'`.
-In a similar way, the operator $|\cdot|$ means "absolute value" if $\cdot$ is a scalar and "vector magnitude" if $\cdot$ is a vector.

 ## References

-Every introductory physics and calculaus textbook has a comprehensive introduction to vectors.
+Every introductory physics and calculus textbook has a comprehensive introduction to vectors.
 The reader is encouraged to use them for review.

 Several unique perspectives on vectors include